plone/documentation/docs/classic-ui/viewlets.md

     }
 ```

 Each viewlet is associated with a {ref}`classic-ui-viewlets-viewletmanager-label`.

-Common viewlet managers and it's viewlets are:

-- **plone.abovecontent**

-    - plone.path_bar
-    - plone.lockinfo

-- **plone.globalstatusmessage**

-    - plone.globalstatusmessage

-- **plone.abovecontenttitle**

-    - plone.socialtags
-    - contentleadimage

-- **plone.belowcontenttitle**

-    - plone.documentbyline

-- **plone.abovecontentbody**

-    - plone.tableofcontents

-- **plone.belowcontentbody**

-    - plone.contributors
-    - plone.rights
-    - plone.keywords
-    - plone.relateditems

-- **plone.belowcontent**

-    - plone.documentactions
-    - plone.nextprevious
-    - plone.comments

-- **plone.toolbar**

-    - plone.contentviews

-To get an overview of all `viewlet manager` and Viewlets in the current context, you can use the `@@manage-viewlets` view.

-To add viewlets to your HTML code you first need to add them to a viewlet manager, which allows you to shuffle viewlets around through-the-web.

-### What viewlets do

-- Viewlets can be managed using the `/@@manage-viewlets` view
-- Viewlets can be shown and hidden through-the-web
-- Viewlets can be reordered (limited to reordering within a `viewlet manager`)
-- Viewlets can be registered and overridden in a theme specific manner {doc}`using layers </develop/plone/views/layers>`
-- Viewlets have `update()` and `render()` methods
+Common viewlet managers and their viewlets are:

+-   `plone.abovecontent`
+    -   `plone.path_bar`
+    -   `plone.lockinfo`
+-   `plone.globalstatusmessage`
+    -   `plone.globalstatusmessage`
+-   `plone.abovecontenttitle`
+    -   `plone.socialtags`
+    -   `contentleadimage`
+-   `plone.belowcontenttitle`
+    -   `plone.documentbyline`
+-   `plone.abovecontentbody`
+    -   `plone.tableofcontents`
+-   `plone.belowcontentbody`
+    -   `plone.contributors`
+    -   `plone.rights`
+    -   `plone.keywords`
+    -   `plone.relateditems`
+-   `plone.belowcontent`
+    -   `plone.documentactions`
+    -   `plone.nextprevious`
+    -   `plone.comments`
+-   `plone.toolbar`
+    -   `plone.contentviews`

+To get an overview of all `viewlet manager` and viewlets in the current context, you can use the `@@manage-viewlets` view.

+To add viewlets to your HTML code, you first need to add them to a viewlet manager, which allows you to shuffle viewlets around through-the-web.

+## What viewlets do

+-   Viewlets can be managed using the `/@@manage-viewlets` view.
+-   Viewlets can be shown and hidden through-the-web.
+-   Viewlets can be reordered (limited to reordering within a `viewlet manager`).
+-   Viewlets can be registered and overridden in a theme specific manner using {doc}`/classic-ui/layers`.
+-   Viewlets have `update()` and `render()` methods.
 -   Viewlets should honour [zope.contentprovider.interfaces.IContentProvider call contract](https://github.com/zopefoundation/zope.contentprovider/blob/master/src/zope/contentprovider/interfaces.py), documented in [zope.contentprovider](https://zopecontentprovider.readthedocs.io/en/latest/).

 A viewlet can be configured so that it is only available for:

 -   a certain interface, typically a content type (`for=` in ZCML)
 -   a certain view (`view=` in ZCML)

-### Finding viewlets
+## Finding viewlets

-There are two through-the-web tools to start looking what viewlets are available on your installation.
-The
+There are two through-the-web tools to find the available viewlets on your installation.
-available viewlets may depend on installed Plone version and installed add-ons.
+The available viewlets may depend on your installed Plone version and installed add-ons.

 -   The `portal_view_customizations` tool in the Management Interface will show you viewlet registrations (and the viewlet managers they are registered for).
     As with views, you can hover over the viewlet name to see where it is registered in a tool tip.
-- To discover the name of a particular viewlet, you can use the `@@manage-viewlets` view, e.g. <http://localhost:8080/plone/@@manage-viewlets>.
+-   To discover the name of a particular viewlet, you can use the `@@manage-viewlets` view, such as <http://localhost:8080/plone/@@manage-viewlets>.

 ## Managing viewlets

+You can order, hide, and unhide or show viewlets.
+The next sections describe how to do so.

 ### Ordering viewlets

-To set the order of a viewlet inside it's viewlet manager, use the following `GenericSetup` config.
+To set the order of a viewlet inside its viewlet manager, use the following `GenericSetup` configuration.

 ```xml
 <order manager="plone.belowcontentbody" skinname="*">